CSSUoB/cssuob.github.io/_collections/_news/2024-12-14-2024-25s-semester-1-overview.md

 If you need a quick reminder on what's happened, let's go over everything...

 # What's been on this semester
-Since our welcome week, we've been running a series of new events mixed in with old ones, both with old friends and new ones.
-We kicked things off with our classic Cream Tea event, joined by TeaSoc!
+Since our welcome week, we've been running a mix of new and recurring events, kicking off first with Cream Tea with TeaSoc!
 Even if we ended up buying Sainsbury's full stock of scones and forgot the cream, it was still an incredibly successful event, giving us the chance to catch up with everyone after the chaos of welcome week.
 Thank you once again to TeaSoc for hosting this event with us <3

 ![A view of the room for the Cream Tea event.](/assets/images/2024-semester-1/cream-tea.png)